Q: What should I send with my camper each day?

 Q: Will I receive camp information in the mail?

 A: No; All camp information and forms are available here.
-If you would prefer to have something mailed to you, please call the Camp Director at 616.588.7200 ext.
+If you would prefer to have something mailed to you, please call the day camp manager at 616.588.7200 ext.
 2021.

 Campers and parents are expected to review our Camp Kroc Code of Conduct together before their first day of camp.
 This form must be signed by both camper and parent or guardian and turned in before camp.
 Campers are expected to behave in the safe, caring, honest, respectful and responsible manner modeled by our camp staff.
 Parents will be contacted if their child’s behavior is inappropriate for camp.
 Refunds will not be issued if a child leaves early because of home-sickness or for disruptive behavior, as determined by the Camp Director.